The 2020 NBA trade deadline was an eventful one, but not for Danny Ainge and the Boston Celtics.

 I do believe that for them to compete with the teams that you mentioned -- Toronto, Philly, Milwaukee -- I need a big that can go over the top.
 I need a big that can rebound at his position.
 I need a big that can defend the rim.
 Right now we're OK at that position, but OK doesn't get it done when Giannis is coming downhill at your head.

 The Celtics have been solid in the rebounding department this season despite their lack of size.
 They entered Thursday ranked No. 13 in the league in rebounds per game (45.4).
 Enes Kanter and Daniel Theis have done a tremendous job in their respective roles at the center position.

 That said, Scalabrine does make a solid point.
 It'll be an uphill battle when the Celtics have to go up against bigger teams like the Milwaukee Bucks or Philadelphia 76ers in a seven-game series.
 Capela, who's averaging 13.8 points and 13.9 rebounds this season, would have helped alleviate those concerns.

 As nice as it may have been to add a big man or a bench scorer at the deadline, nothing will be more important for Boston going forward than staying healthy.
 The Celtics have been plagued by injuries throughout the campaign, and last week Ainge cited health as their No. 1 trade deadline need.

 The C's (35-15) currently hold a third-place spot in the Eastern Conference behind the Bucks and Toronto Raptors.

-Don't miss NBC Sports Boston's coverage of Celtics-Bucks, which tips off Wednesday at 6:30 p.m.
-ET with Celtics Pregame Live, and then Mike & Tommy have the call of the game at 7:30 p.m.
-You can also stream the game through the MyTeams App.
+Don't miss NBC Sports Boston's coverage of Hawks-Celtics, which begins Friday at 6:30 p.m. with Celtics Pregame Live followed by tip-off at 7:30 p.m.
+You can also stream the game on the MyTeams App.